What Is Secondary Health Insurance?

 How do you choose the best secondary insurance plan?

-Insurance policy issues such as a high deductible, limited coverage or exclusions could leave you with high out-of-pocket expenses for your health care.
-The best secondary health insurance will help you fill in the gaps of your main insurance policy without causing you to double up on insurance coverage, helping you pay less for health care overall.
+Do you have gaps in your primary insurance coverage?
+Insurance policies with high deductibles, limited coverage or exclusions could leave you with high out-of-pocket expenses for your health care.
+The best secondary health insurance can help you fill in the gaps of your main insurance policy without causing you to double up on insurance coverage, helping you pay less for health care overall.

-If you expect to need major medical care in the coming year, getting a secondary insurance plan can strengthen your coverage and give you more support for out-of-pocket medical expenses.
+How much medical care do you think you'll need?
+If you think you'll need a lot of medical care in the coming year, getting a secondary insurance plan can give you better coverage and lower your medical bills overall.
 Also consider the types of medical care you'll likely need, and get a policy that specifically addresses those concerns.
 For example, hospital indemnity can help you pay for in-patient hospital care, while gap health insurance may cover physical therapy.

-Many secondary insurance policies do not have to follow the rules of the Affordable Care Act and could have exclusions for age, risk level or preexisting condition.
+Are there exclusions for preexisting conditions or something else?
+Many secondary insurance policies could have exclusions for age, tobacco use or preexisting conditions, because they don't have to follow the rules of the Affordable Care Act.
 Reviewing any exclusions can help you get the best benefit from your plan.
-For example, you may have to carry cancer insurance for a period of time before receiving coverage for a new cancer diagnosis.
+For example, you might have to have a cancer insurance policy for a few months before you would be eligible to get a payout after a new cancer diagnosis.

-You'll get the best deal by considering how much you'd pay for the policy versus the potential savings on health care.
+How do the total health benefits compare to your monthly costs?
+It's a good idea to compare the cost of a secondary plan to how much benefit you'll get from it.
+That way, you know if it's worth it for your situation.
 Also consider what type of payment structure you prefer.
 Some policies pay you directly, often allowing you to use the money however you choose.
 Other policies issue payments directly to your doctor or other medical service provider, helping you avoid having to manage medical bills and payments.

-When choosing a policy, check the maximum amount that can be paid during a policy year and whether there are lifetime limits.
-For example, your coverage could be limited to five doctor's visits per year or a certain number of outpatient services.
+Are there maximum amounts for coverage or payouts?
+Some policies have a maximum amount that can be paid during a policy year.
+Some also have a lifetime limit, which is the maximum that will be paid while you have the policy.
+For example, your coverage could be limited to five doctor visits per year or $100,000 paid to you for as long as you have the policy.
 Understanding the maximum amount a plan will pay can help you determine if the cost of the plan is worth it.

 Frequently asked questions